 Home > Your Guide to Norway Visas: What You Need to Know Before Your Trip

-By the end of this article, you’ll know:
+By the end of this article, you’ll have an idea about:

 For short trips to Norway (under 90 days), there are two groups of applicants.
 Those who are from visa-exempt countries, and those who aren’t.

 Citizens of visa-exempt countries do not need visas for short stays in Norway.
 This includes citizens from the US, UK, Canada, Australia, Mexico, Japan, and other countries.
+This is so long as the stay is under 90 days in length in any given 180-day period.

 There’s one caveat for visa-exempt nationals.
-If you plan to work or study during your short stay, you will need to apply for a visa.
+If you plan to work during your short stay, you will need to apply for a visa.
 This is also the case if you plan to stay in Norway/the Schengen area for longer than 90 days.

 This makes it quick, easy, and secure to submit your documents and track your application from home.
 You can find out if you’re eligible through UDI here.
 You’ll still need to get an in-person appointment for final submission and biometrics.

-If you’re applying for a long-stay visa (longer than 90 days), you will need to apply for your Norway visa in person at a visa center or consulate.
+If you’re applying for a long-stay visa (longer than 90 days), you will typically need to apply for your Norway visa in person at a visa center or consulate.

 Generally speaking, the visa application process for Norwegian visas is straightforward.
 When it comes to approvals, the decision is entirely in the hands of Norwegian authorities.
+Visa approval rates fluctuate regularly and are very nuanced.

-The global rejection rate for Norway visas was 16.08% in 2023.
 Common reasons for rejection include incomplete applications, lack of financial proof, or failure to provide adequate travel insurance.

 Do keep in mind, however, that rejection rates are always changing and can differ greatly from country to country, nationality to nationality, visa to visa, and from season to season.

-The average processing time is around 15 business days, but this can vary.
 Additionally, even though the processing time might be relatively quick, that isn’t always the case for securing a visa appointment in the first place.
-Visa appointments can book out weeks, or even months in advance – so always start the process early, just to be safe.
+Visa appointments can book out weeks or even months in advance – so always start the process early, just to be safe.

 Then, depending on the visa, there will usually be further documents required.